| Title: | 'Python' Style String Functions |

 The suffix to remove. |

-A character vector of the same length as string
+A character vector of the same length as string, with the suffix

 removed from each element.